srepetsk/gw-style/_pages/new-stories.md

 <strong>Good: </strong>The U.S. military accidentally bombed a charity hospital in Afghanistan this morning, killing and injuring dozens of staff and patients, according to a Medicins Sans Frontieres statement.

 <strong>Bad: </strong>A bombing killed dozens of staff and patients today at a charity hospital in Afghanistan run by Medicins Sans Frontieres.
+<h5>Impact</h5>
+Put the most important information first:

+<strong>Okay: </strong><em>The European Union's criminal intelligence agency says at least 10,000 refugee children have gone missing since arriving in Europe.</em>

+<strong>Better: </strong><em>At least 10,000 refugee children have gone missing since arriving in Europe, according to the European Union's criminal intelligence agency. </em>(Puts the impact - 10,000 missing kids - first)

+<strong>Okay: </strong><em>Iraqi officials said more mass graves containing the bodies of Yazidi women and children have been uncovered in Sinjar.</em>

+<strong>Better: </strong><em>Yazidis returning to Sinjar uncovered three more mass graves containing the bodies of women and children, Iraqi officials said today. </em>(Immediately establishes context)
+<h5>Brevity</h5>
+Be concise.
+Put a fact in every sentence and stick to one idea.

+<strong>Good: </strong><em>NASA scientists announced Monday that they have found "definitive signs" of liquid water on Mars.</em>

 &nbsp;

+<em>The findings are a breakthrough for NASA's Mars Exploration Program.
+Although scientists have previously identified water frozen in Mars' polar caps, this is the first definitive evidence of liquid water on the red planet.</em>

+&nbsp;

+<strong>Confusing: </strong><em>NASA scientist announced Monday they have found "definitive signs" of liquid water on Mars.</em>

+&nbsp;

+<em>The findings are a breakthrough for NASA's Mars Exploration Program, the long-term program established in 1993 to explore the possibility of life on Mars and the planet's climate and topography.
+Although scientists identified water frozen in Mars' polar ice caps with the Mars Opportunity rover expedition in 2004, today's announcement is the first time the agency has said there is </em><i>definitive evidence of water on the red planet.</i>
+<h5>Sourcing</h5>
 Every statement should be attributed to a source (witnesses, official statements, other reporting).
 Verify the information.
 Do not rely on other copy - even wires - to correctly spell a person's name, for example.
 Use special care when reporting statistics.
 Links to all sources should be included below the text (See Sources below).

 &nbsp;